sheyste/luna/README.md

 1.  **Clone the repository:**
     -    Download this repository
-    -    Export the contents in htdocs in xampp
+    -    Export the contents in `htdocs` in xampp

 3.  **Import the Database Schema:**
-    -   Import 'luna.sql' file to workbench.
+    -   Import `luna.sql` file to workbench.

 4.  **Configure Database Connection:**
     -   Open the file `core/Model.php`.